MihailJP/MiHaJong/sound/libvorbis/Readme.txt

 For Windows build by VC++:
 First of all, put libvorbis source code in this directory.
-Second, build libvorbis_static.lib and libvorbisfile_static.lib.
-After build, put them in this directory. libvorbis is available at http://www.xiph.org/downloads/.
+Then, open win32/VS2010/vorbis_static.sln and build libvorbis_static.lib and libvorbisfile_static.lib for each platform and configuration. libvorbis is available at http://www.xiph.org/downloads/.